iionly/Elgg_1.8_extended_tinymce/README.txt

-An extended tinymce plugin based on version 4.0 of the TinyMCE editor.
+An extended tinymce plugin based on version 4.0.1 of the TinyMCE editor.

+For backward compatibility with version 3 of the editor the folder extended_tinymce/vendor/tinymce/jscripts/tiny_mce/plugins/emotions/img contains the emoticons images at the location where they were available before.